 When you were living with the narcissist, did you have a particular sound you feared, like the sound of the car pulling onto the drive?
 What mood they were going to wake up in, slamming of doors.
-Worrying what time they were coming home, even though nothing was actually happening at that moment but You just had fear as to what could happen.
+Worrying what time they were coming home, even though nothing was actually happening at that moment but you just had fear as to what could happen.
 Just being terrified of them coming home and building yourself into a state of hypervigilance.
 Dreading what kind of mood they were going to be in.
 Were they going to wake up or come home on some form of an attack?
 Or were they going to be in a good mood?
 What could you do so they were in a good mood?
 Do you ever get any flashbacks of these fears?
 Were you suddenly in fear or have dread and terror?
-This is normal and is usually because of your nervous system, while been with the narcissist, has been trained.
-Your body is trained to tense up and go on guard because you could never predict what was going to happen when you saw them or spent time with them.
+This is normal and is usually because of your nervous system, while been with the narcissist, Your body is trained to tense up and go on guard because you could never predict what was going to happen when you saw them or spent time with them.
 Were they going to be happy?
 Will you get a hug or a kiss?
 Or would they be on the attack?
 And just stab you in the back even though you didn’t think you’d done anything wrong.
 The sound of them shouting your name used to send shivers down your spine.
 As you’d no idea if it’s good or bad and you’d just tense up.
 You’d not done anything wrong that you could think of, yet your heart was pounding.

 You’ve left that person, and you have new happiness in your life, then a car pulls up that sounds the same as the narcissists, or you see the vehicle make the narcissist drives everywhere you go, you suddenly find yourself looking at them.
 Say they drive a BMW, and suddenly you notice every single BMW that drives past, you’ve never noticed BMWs before, and now there are millions of them everywhere, and it puts you on edge until the car comes closer and you know it’s not them.